ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 _Risk Lifecycle_

 #### 1. Identification
-Risks can identified through many sources including but not limited to:
+Risks can be identified through many sources including but not limited to:
 - Threat Intelligence Gathering and Review
 - Business Impact Assessments
 - Formal Risk Assessments